-There are increasing number of adults with cognitive impairment displaying responsive behaviours that require personal support services to remain safely at home.
+There are an increasing number of adults with cognitive impairment displaying responsive behaviours that require personal support services to remain safely at home.
 Responsive behaviours can include screaming, wandering, grabbing, restlessness, agitation, pacing, resisting care, verbal and/or physical aggression.
 Personal support workers (PSWs) working with persons with responsive behaviours tend to work alone in a variety of unfamiliar settings, which increases their risk of experiencing workplace violence.

-What are we doing?
+What have we done?

 This study aims to determine whether the implementation of a rapid response algorithm for managing workplace violence: a) resolves concerns relating to clients’ responsive behaviours; and b) decreases perception of risk due to caring for clients displaying responsive behaviours among PSWs.
 A cross-sectional survey at a large home care provider in Ontario, Canada was conducted.
 Data were collected pre-implementation and at 6 months and 1-year post from PSWs caring for adult clients with responsive behaviours.
 Supervisor experience in supporting PSWs that reported a workplace violence incident was also collected through bi-weekly check-ins at 6 months and semi-structured interviews at 1-year post-implementation.